connectomicslab/connectomemapper3/paper/paper.md

   depending on the software involved in the stage.
 Connectivity matrices are visualized using the matplotlib library. \label{fig:gui}](cmp3-gui-paper.png)

-\textbf{Connectome mapping outputs ready to be consumed in the BIDS ecosystem.}
+\textbf{Outputs ready to be consumed in the BIDS ecosystem.}
-  CMP3 outputs follow as close as possible the BIDS Derivatives specifications, which allows the user to easily retrieve any of the files generated by CMP3 with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].
+CMP3 outputs follow as close as possible the BIDS Derivatives specifications, which facilitates the sharing of the derivatives in the BIDS App ecosystem, and allows the user to easily retrieve any of the files generated by CMP3 with tools of the BIDS ecosystem such as pybids [@Yarkoni:2019].
 While the BIDS-Derivatives extension to organize network data is being developed, in which we are actively participating, both structural and functional connectomes generated with CMP3 are